Last updated on November 20, 2025

 #17.
 Dictate of the Twin Gods

-Flash takes Dictate of the Twin Gods and puts it above the asymmetrical Gratuitous Violence for me.
+Flash puts Dictate of the Twin Gods above the asymmetrical Gratuitous Violence.
 Doubling damage at instant speed can get players out of nowhere.
-In Commander, with four players, this can assist the second-place player in suddenly dropping whoever’s currently archenemy.
+With four players in Commander, this can assist the second-place player in suddenly dropping whoever’s currently archenemy.

 #16.
 Fiery Emancipation